zeid-hub/python-p3-v2-mapping-db-to-python-class/README.md

         CURSOR.execute(sql, (self.id,))
         CONN.commit()

-        del Department.all[self.id]

     @classmethod
     def instance_from_db(cls, row):
         """Return a Department object having the attribute values from the table row."""

         # Check the dictionary for an existing class instance using the row's primary key
         department = Department.all.get(row[0])
+        if department:
+            # ensure attributes match row values in case local object was modified
+            department.name = row[1]
+            department.location = row[2]
+        else:
-        # If not in dictionary, create a new class instance using the row data and add to dictionary
+            # not in dictionary, create new class instance and add to dictionary
-        if department is None:
             department = cls(row[1], row[2])
             department.id = row[0]
             Department.all[department.id] = department